 We mentioned how the iPhone 8 is still getting regular iOS updates from Apple, which is a definite perk.
 But, we also do not have a firm date on when that support will end.
 As we mentioned earlier, recent patterns suggest the iPhone 8 could receive updates into 2022, but that is based on previous release patterns and not a firm timeline offered by Apple.

 Newer models of the iPhone are always released with more features, or better features, as compared to previous models.
 Basically, this is just to say the iPhone 8 will not be able to do everything the current-generation iPhones can do.
 Of course, if the current feature set of the iPhone 8 meets your needs — that shouldn’t be an issue, aside from some FOMO.

 This brings the big question — should you buy an iPhone 8 in 2021?
-At Swappa, we’d argue the iPhone 8 is absolutely still a worthy purchase in 2021.
+Yes, iPhone 8 is absolutely still worth buying in 2021.

 Up until April 2020, when Apple stopped selling the iPhone 8, it was the newest iPhone that featured a smaller form factor and a home button.
 These two factors kept the iPhone 8 a popular choice, but Apple released the second-generation iPhone SE in April 2020, and this likely made the iPhone 8 buying decision a bit more complicated.
 The iPhone SE (second-generation) is a worthy purchase, but it is also more expensive.

 While the decision process has gotten a bit more complicated, the iPhone 8 remains a top-selling device here on Swappa.
 When it comes to buying a phone, we recommend you set a budget on what you can spend — and then look for the best (or newest) phone that falls within your budget.